 It’s best to choose deep blue, firm blueberries with a whitish cast.
 Avoid buying soft, mushy blueberries dull in color.
 Also, don’t wash them before refrigerating.
 Wash them right before eating.

-Plums are rich in vitamin A, C, K, potassium, fiber, and iron.
+Plums are rich in vitamins A, C, K, potassium, fiber, and iron.
 Also, they contain antioxidants, especially phenols.
 They support healthy digestive tract and cholesterol levels thanks to their fiber content.

 One plum has 1.4 g of fiber, 11 g of carbs, 45 calories, and no fat.
 The glycemic index of plums is 39, which means they are a good option for people with diabetes.